kristinriebe/uws-validator/README.md

 * time

 ## Usage
 First a few general things about running behave with the uws-validator are explained.
-For the [Recommended usage], see the corresponding section below.
+For the [Recommended usage](#usage), see the corresponding section below.

 ### General things
     behave -D server="your_server" -D base_url="your_baseurl" -D username="your_username" -D password="your_password" <feature_file>